THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLAIMER FOR MORE INFO

 I’ve seen dried tea leaves added to a glass vase, with silk flowers added.
 It’s a great way to create a filler without spending a ton of money, particularly if you already have the tea lying about!

 The Huffington Post published an article that will be of interest to your potpourri fanatics, here.
-Tea would make a very nice scent for a home I think, if any of you try it, let me know down below in the comments.
+Tea would make a lovely scent for a home I think, if any of you try it, let me know down below in the comments.

 Beauty Masks – Both Face & Hair

 Who knew right?
-Green tea in particular has some very good health benefits for your skin and hair.
+Green tea, in particular, has some excellent health benefits for your skin and hair.
 Antioxidants, tannins and the like are present in there and can help clarify your skin.
-To make a face mask, I like to use green tea with honey, simply form a paste with the two, leave on for about 15 minutes or so and rinse with warm water.
+To make a face mask, I like to use green tea with honey, merely form a paste with the two, leave on for about 15 minutes or so and rinse with warm water.

 For the hair, I have tried a few of the masks from this article by Four O’Clock Teas.
 I particularly like the black tea rinse mask, as my hair is naturally wavy and does have a tendency to frizz out a bit in high humidity.